-Join Ben Long for an in-depth discussion in this video Shutter Priority mode, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Shutter Priority mode, part of Nikon D5100 Essential Training.

 In Program, mode when you meter a scene by half-pressing the shutter button the…camera calculates an appropriate shutter speed and aperture.…There will be times though when you know that you're going to want a lot of…control of shutter speed.…Maybe you're shooting a sporting event and you know that you want to…perfectly freeze motion,…so you will want to make certain that the camera is always using a fast shutter speed.…Or maybe you're shooting a landscape with some moving water in it and you know…you want that silky smooth blurred-water look in all of your shots,…so you want to make certain that you're always using a slow shutter speed.…In Shutter Priority mode, you can choose the shutter speed that you want and when…the camera meters, it will automatically pick a corresponding aperture that will…yield a correct exposure.…

 To change the Shutter Priority mode, I simply turn my mode dial to the S here,…and I can see that I've dialed in right now a 20th of a second.…Now that's a little slow.…

 - Attaching a lens to a camera

 - Deciding how many batteries and media cards are needed

 - Manually selecting a focus point

 - Using a driver and self-timer

 - Auto exposure bracketing